Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Study 1: Assessing linguistic features of default responses

 Finally, we examined which distinctive features were introduced by GPT-3.5 (Appendix \ref{sec:study1-details}, Table \ref{introductionstable}).
 If a feature was present in an output but was not in the corresponding input, this example was counted as an introduction for that feature.
-Only SAE and SBE have feature introductions; no features of any other English variety are introduced by GPT-3.5 Introduced features are uniformly less frequent than retained features: every introduction frequency in Table \ref{introductionstable} is lower than the corresponding retention frequency in Table \ref{tab:featuresretained1}.
-It is also notable that nearly all introduced features are grammatical in both SAE and SBE.
+Only SAE and SBE have feature introductions; no features of any other English variety are introduced by GPT-3.5.
+Introduced features are uniformly less frequent than retained features: every introduction frequency in Table \ref{introductionstable} is lower than the corresponding retention frequency in Table \ref{tab:featuresretained1}.
+Notably, nearly all introduced features are grammatical in both SAE and SBE.
 The two exceptions are distinctive British lexical items, which are not found in SAE, and singular collective nouns in SAE but not SBE.
 Both of these features only have a single introduction each.
-Once again, this pattern highlights that even when GPT-3.5 uses distinctive features in the language that it produces, this language still closely aligns with Standard American English.\looseness=-1
+This pattern highlights that even the distinctive features that GPT-3.5 does retain still closely align with SAE.\looseness=-1